 - 9.2 The Fair Trading Act 1986 is consumer protection legislation and contains broad provisions prohibiting conduct and representations that are likely to mislead or deceive consumers and requires all representations to be substantiated (except for puffery).
-It is only possible for businesses to contract out of this Act in limited circumstances, namely where both of the parties are "in trade" (and it is fair and reasonable to do so). - 9.3 Civil and criminal action can be taken under the Fair Trading Act.
-It is enforced by New Zealand's Commerce Commission. - 9.4 The Fair Trading Act also prohibits unfair contract terms in standard form consumer contracts.Under the recent reforms to the Fair Trading Act, from 16 August 2022: - (a) the unfair contract regime will be expanded to cover small trade contracts, being where the contract does not comprise or form part of a trading relationship that exceeds an annual value threshold of \$250,000 (including GST, if applicable) when the trading relationship first arises; and - (b) an unconscionable conduct regime comes into force to prevent unfair trade practices for "in trade" transactions in New Zealand.
+As at 16 August 2022, it now prohibits unconscionable conduct.
+It is only possible for businesses to contract out of this Act in limited circumstances, namely where both of the parties are "in trade" and it is fair and reasonable to do so. - 9.3 Civil and criminal action can be taken under the Fair Trading Act.
+It is enforced by New Zealand's Commerce Commission.

+The Fair Trading Act also prohibits unfair contract terms in standard form consumer contracts and "small trade contracts" (being where the contract does not comprise or form part of a trading relationship that exceeds an annual value threshold of NZ\$250,000 (including GST, if applicable) when the trading relationship first arises).